Making Blockchain Experiments Easy

 Junhao Wu

-Junhao is an undergraduate student at the School of Software Engineering, Sun Yat-sen University.
+Junhao Wu is a Ph.D student at the School of Software Engineering, Sun Yat-sen University.
 In September 2022, he joined HuangLab as an intern and participated in the development of BlockEmulator.

 Acknowledgement